-Now, let's talk about actually improving your game Zack.
+So stop disrespecting this type of player.
+And again this is not necessarily directed towards you Zach but my listeners in general you guys need to start respecting these types of player a little more, even though they might not have a pretty game to watch they get the job done so give them some Now let's talk about actually improving your game Zach.
 This is what you need to do to actually start beating these types of players.
-First of all, and you know this goes without saying, but I'm going to talk about how to do it specifically.
-You need to learn how to create pace on your ground strokes reliably.
-And you're going to do that in three main ways.
-Number one, you need a solid rotation of your core of your body.
-Your chest and your torso need to rotate back and then around again as you make contact with the ball at least 90 degrees.
-On your forehanded ground stroke you need to turn to face to the right perpendicular to the baseline and then at least turn forwards as you make contact to be facing forwards towards the net so that your shoulders are parallel to the baseline.
-At the very least turning a little bit past that would even be better.
-And same thing on your backhand side, if you have a two handed backhand.
-If you have a one handed backhand you don't want to make quite as much of a turn.
-Well, I take that back, you will still rotate your core but it's a little bit different.
-You'll turn a little bit farther than 90 degrees initially so that your back is facing towards the net a little bit, but more work is done by your dominate shoulder.
-You should still rotate forwards.
-But anyway, in general you need a good rotation of your core on both your forehand and backhand side.
-That's number one, technique wise.
+First of all, you know this goes without saying but I'm going to talk about how to do it specifically, you need to learn how to create pace on your ground strokes reliably and you're going to do that in three main ways.
+Number 1 you need solid rotation of your core of your body.
+Your chest and your torso need to rotate back and then around again as you make contact with the ball a t least 90 degrees.

+On your forehand ground stroke you need to turn to face to the right p erpendicular to the baseline and then at least turn forwards as you make contact to be facing forward towards to the net so that your shoulders are parallel to the baseline, a t the very least, turning a little bit past that will even be And the same thing on your backhand side if you have a two-handed backhand.
+If you have a one-handed backhand you don't want to make quite as much of a turn, I take that back, you will still rotate your core but it's a little bit different.
+You'll turn a little bit farther than 90 degrees initially so that your back is facing towards the net a little bit.

-Number two, you need a long and confident racquet pass.
+But more work is done by your dominate shoulder you should still rotates forwards.
+But anyway in general you need a good rotation of your core on both your forehand and back hand side.
+That's Number 1 technique wise.
+Number 2 you need a long and confident racket path.
 Most players who struggle against a pusher can't generate pace reliably because they have a relatively short swing.
-And there accelerating the racquet quickly, but they have a harder time controlling where it's going because they accelerate the racquet really fast over a relatively short racquet pass.
-You should be making a long and relaxed swing at the ball and generating pace more with the rotation of your body than the actual acceleration of your arm and shoulder and forearm and hand and wrist.
+And they're accelerating the racket quickly but they have a hard time controlling where it's going because they accelerate the racket really fast over a relatively short racket pass.
+You should be making a long and relaxed swing at the ball and generating pace more with the rotation of your body than the actual acceleration of your arm.
+And shoulder, forearm, and hand and wrist.
 You should be letting everything from your shoulder down be pretty relaxed.
-Obviously we want to accelerate the racquet with that part of your body, but really we should be using your core more than from your shoulder down so we can be a little bit more reliable in how the racquet is accelerated forwards.